nathanvda/cocoon/README.markdown

 What we need for this, is that the fields for a new/existing `task` are defined in a partial view called `_task_fields.html`.

+We will show the sample usage with the different possible form-builders.

+### Using formtastic

 Inside our `projects/_form` partial we then write:

     - f.inputs do